Visiting Human Disaster: Our Journey to the Aral Sea, Uzbekistan.

 Exploring the ruins of an old lighthouse that used to guide ships into harbour on the Aral Sea.

-And then, there wasn’t any more highway.
 The rest of the road was overland by 4WD and included the odd stop at sights for things like camel herds and the very last ‘village’ more than two hours from our yurt camp for the night.

 A stop on the way…

-At one, we stopped to try some fresh camel milk, which turned out to be quite a memorable event… As well as for our first taste of camel milk, Harry lost his first tooth which had been wobbly.
+As well as for our first taste of camel milk, Harry lost his first tooth which had been wobbly.
 Unfortunately, he swallowed it and was absolutely devastated!

-[We told him it would make for a pretty darn cool story to share later on… I mean, how many kids lose their first tooth whilst drinking a bowl of camel milk in Uzbekistan!?].
+We told him it would make for a pretty darn cool story to share later on.
+I mean, how many kids lose their first tooth whilst drinking a bowl of camel milk in Uzbekistan!?

 Drinking camel milk en route to the Aral Sea with kids.
 Travel in Uzbekistan with kids.